 Then Reality entered the picture.
 Rent increases changed my attitude about renting, so along with my son, we bought a house.
 All this reality took about a month.
 The month was Not filled with periods of painting, but tiny stolen snippets.

-My next look at these “Deep in the Forest” paintings was complicated with thinking about houses, prices, locations, studios out of bedrooms or great rooms.
+My next step with these “Forest Dance” paintings was complicated by my thinking about houses, prices, locations, studios out of bedrooms or great rooms.
 However, I finally decided my richly colored and textured canvases and one art board needed some sparkle.
 But I had to wait to do that until I could find them in the moving chaos.

 New Home, New Studio, Same old SallyE